datafold/data-diff/README.md

 # **data-diff**

 **data-diff is in shape to be run in production, but also under development.
-If you run into issues, please file an issue and we'll help you out ASAP!
-You can also find us in `#tools-data-diff` in the [Locally Optimistic Slack.][slack]**
+If you run into issues or bugs, please [open an issue](https://github.com/datafold/data-diff/issues/new/choose) and we'll help you out ASAP!
+You can also find us in `#tools-data-diff` in the [Locally Optimistic Slack][slack], and we'd love to hear about your experience using data-diff.**

 **data-diff** is a command-line tool and Python library to efficiently diff rows across two different databases.